Alejgl04/mf-store/README.md

-# Angular course 2025 edition
+# Build a simple store with *Angular +19*

-> This Angular course was created to explain versions 18 and 19++, updated to 2025.
+> This Angular project is for everyone who wants to start learning how to create a ecommerce.

 ## Built With